Tiamat-Tech/elements/README.md

   </a>
 </div>
 <div align="center">
-  Basic ingredients for baking custom components with interactive elements powered by spring physics. 🧁
+  Basic ingredients for baking custom components with interactive elements spiced with spring physics. 🧁
 </div>

 &nbsp;